How to get a liquor license in Texas

 4. Maintain Accurate Records: Keep detailed records of alcohol purchases, sales, and inventory for aud

-Additional Liquor License Considerations
+Additional Liquor License Considerations.

 • Temporary Events: If you plan to sell alcohol at a one-time event, you’ll need a temporary permit.